MicrosoftDocs/power-automate-docs/articles/flows-designer.md

 :::image type="content" source="media/flows-designer/compose-nl.png" alt-text="Screenshot of an input parameter.":::

 The next step is to select **Create expression with Copilot**.
-Then, describe how you want to update this existing expression and select **Update expression**.
+Then, describe how you want to update this existing expression and select **Update**.

 :::image type="content" source="media/flows-designer/compose-full-nl.png" alt-text="Screenshot of an expression and string functions.":::